askanexpert/slack-bot/README.md

 CLIENT_ID=xxx.yyy CLIENT_SECRET=abc PORT=8765 npm start
 ```

-# Conversational Details
+# Behavioral Details
-Following are the commands for the current version of the bot v1.0
+Following are the commands for the current version of the bot v1.0.
+The BOT operates by creating a new private channel, inviting the user and the expert at the scheduled time to that channel, setting topic for the channel and joining that channel.
+It then monitors the following commands in the private channel.

-### Channel Monitored Combinations
+### Channel Commands
 ```javascript
    @bot_name start_chat
 ```